 We found that the map made it easier to make use of data from different sources.
 The way the data had been filtered, sorted, and put into a framework made the data more accessible and easier to share among the team.
-The description of what happens in the timeline matrix was the most-used part of the map, and the visual elements were particularly important in gaining a broader understanding of the scenario.
+The description of what happens in the timeline matrix was the most-used part of the map.
+The visual elements were particularly important in gaining a broader understanding of the scenario.

 We used the map individually when developing design ideas and in collaborative sessions to discuss the appropriateness of ideas.
-The map invited comments, corrections, and clarifying questions, and thus facilitated mutual knowledge development.
-The map became a ‘boundary object’6 that we used internally within the project team, and also in communication with users and other stakeholders.
-For an in-depth discussion on our experiences with the map and a review of its appropriateness, see the CoDesign paper.
+The map invited comments, corrections, and clarifying questions and thus facilitated mutual knowledge development.
+The map became a ‘boundary object’ (6) that we used internally within the project team and also in communication with users and other stakeholders.
+For an in-depth discussion of our experiences with the map and a review of its appropriateness, see the CoDesign paper.

 1 Lurås, Sigrun.
 2015.
 “Layered Scenario Mapping: A Multidimensional Mapping Technique for Collaborative Design.”
 CoDesign. doi:10.1080/15710882.2015.1072221.